-Graduate Classification Criteria February Summer School Graduates Summer school graduates who are in grade 12 or GR and have taken (August 7 through end of a summer school course must have a PowerSchool diploma issue date summer school) between August 7 and the beginning of the current school year.
-February 12th Grade Mid-Year/Early Mid-year/Early graduates must have a PowerSchool diploma issue Graduates date that is before the last day of the school year according to the 2022-23 school calendar.
-April - 12 th Grade Regular Program Regular Program graduates must have a PowerSchool diploma issue June 30 date on or after the last day of the school year according to the 2022- 23 school calendar.
-July 1- 12 th Grade Regular Program Graduates who complete the requirements for graduation between August 6 Graduates (summer window) July 1 and August 6 may be included in the current year data through the GDV2 process.
+Month Graduate classification Criteria February February Summer School Graduates Summer school graduates who are in grade 12 or GR as (August 7 through end of a summer school course must have a PowerSchool diploma issue summer school) date between August 7 and the beginning of the current school year.
+February 12 th Grade Mid-Year or Mid-year or Early Graduates must have a PowerSchool diploma Early Graduates issue date that is before the last day of the school year according to the 2023-24 school calendar.
+April - 12 th Grade Regular Regular Program graduates must have a PowerSchool diploma issue June 30 Program date on or after the last day of the school year according to the - 2023-24 school calendar.
+July 1- 12 th Grade Regular Graduates who complete the requirements for graduation between August 6 Program Graduates July 1 and August 6 may be included in the current year data through L (summer window) the GDV2 process.